What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 4. Place the remaining leaves in a thermos again and pour 100 ml of boiling water, let it brew for another 8 hours.

-5. Filter and drain into a bottle with the first infusion.
+5. Filter and pour into a bottle with the first infusion.

-Decoctions and infusions of honey grass are stored in the refrigerator for no more than 2-3 days.
+Decoctions and infusions of honey herbs are stored in the refrigerator for no more than 2–3 days.

 Infusion with St. John's wort

-Powder 3 teaspoons of stevia and combine with 3 tablespoons of minced St. John's wort.
+Grind 3 teaspoons of stevia into powder and combine with 3 tablespoons of chopped St. John's wort.
 Pour 500 ml of boiling water, leave for 2 hours.
 Filter.

-Drink 1/3 cup before meals once a day.
+Drink 1/3 glass before meals once a day.
 Duration of treatment - 2 months.

-In the treatment of diabetes, traditional healers recommend using honey grass in tandem with St. John's wort
+When treating diabetes, traditional healers recommend using honey herb in tandem with St. John's wort.

-With a glass of hot (80-90 ° C) water, brew 1-2 teaspoons of fresh stevia leaves or a tablespoon of dried ones.
-Insist, covering the container with a lid, for half an hour.
+Brew 1–2 teaspoons of fresh stevia leaves or a tablespoon of dry leaves with a glass of hot (80–90 °C) water.
+Let it sit, covering the container with a lid, for half an hour.

-If the drink is left open for several hours, it will acquire a rich green hue.
-This does not affect the healing properties of the remedy.
+If the drink is left open for several hours, it will take on a rich green hue.
+This does not affect the healing properties of the product.

-Drink instead of tea a cup twice a day for hypertension, obesity, type 1 and type 2 diabetes.
+Drink a cup of tea twice a day instead of tea for hypertension, obesity, type 1 and type 2 diabetes.

 Extract